How Much Does a Permanent Wheelchair Ramp Cost?

 Depending on the type of wood and other specifications, a permanent wheelchair ramp used to reach a height of 30 inches (30 feet long) can cost between $3,500 and $8,000, or between $100 and $250 per linear foot.

 Even though you may only need 10 feet of ramp, you also need to install a horizontal platform at the beginning and end of the ramp, which the ADA recommends should be 60 inches long.
 Additionally, the ADA requirements call for the ramp to have a width of at least 36 inches, edge protection to keep from slipping off, and handrails.
-When hiring a carpenter, make sure he is aware of the ADA guidelines and has experience building handicap-accessible structures.
+When choosing from professional carpenters near you make sure they are aware of the ADA guidelines and have experience building handicap-accessible structures.